aosabook/500lines/data-store/chapter.md

             address=self._storage.get_root_address())
 ```

-`_refresh_tree_ref` resets the tree's 'view' of the data with what is currently
+`_refresh_tree_ref` resets the tree's "view" of the data with what is currently
 on disk, allowing us to perform a completely up-to-date read.

 What if storage _is_ locked when we attempt a read?
 This means that some other
-process is probably changing the data we want to read right now -- our read is
+process is probably changing the data we want to read right now; our read is
 not likely to be up-to-date with the current state of the data.
 This is
 generally known as a "dirty read".
 This pattern allows many readers to access
 data without ever worrying about blocking, at the expense of being slightly